mynorjrv/advanced-python/notes/1-OOP.md

 ## Inheriting from built-in classes

-(A boring section xd I coppied all the examples)
+(A boring section xd I copied all the examples)

 Python gives you the ability to create a class that inherits properties from any Python build-in class in order to get a new class that can enrich the parent's attributes or methods.
 As a result, your newly-created class has the advantage of all of the well-known functionalities inherited from its parent or even parents and you can still access those attributes and methods.